How to Cook Grass-Fed Beef

 You can cook grass-fed beef, both ground beef and cuts like chuck that are recommended for moist-heat cooking, very much like you cook conventional beef.

 Be aware that you may prefer grass-fed steak slightly rarer than conventional steak.
 Reduce the cooking temperature and take care not to overcook it.

 Make Adjustments for Grass-Fed CutsCook tender steaks and roasts, such as rib roast, strip loin, tenderloin and tri-tip, to no more than medium-rare; otherwise they can become dry and tough.

-If you prefer well-done beef, choose a tougher cut, such as chuck roast, brisket or short ribs, and braise it low and slow
+If you prefer well-done beef, choose a tougher cut, such as chuck roast, brisket or short ribs, and braise it low and slow until fork-tender.

-resting.
+Let It RestLet the meat rest after cooking and remember that the internal temperature will increase by 5 to 10 degrees during resting.
 Smaller cuts of meat can rest for shorter times (5 to 10 minutes or so) and larger roasts for longer (up to 20 minutes for a whole tenderloin, for example).

 Marinate for TendernessFor lean roasts, such as sirloin tip, sirloin and top round, consider brining or marinating the meat overnight to enhance the juiciness.